akaraarslan/TrendRepoCrawler/Readme..md

-Crawler data from a website with Html Agility Pack, Fizzler  (.NET / C#)
+This project is crawler data from a website with Html Agility Pack, Fizzler (.NET / C#) example.
+It gets trend repository from github and list in console

 ### Notes: